ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 * removed duplicate code
 * Updated the Core dependency to the working version
-* Updated the doc with Bluemix region specification
+* Updated the doc with IBM Cloud region specification

 #### 3.6